dangrie158/email-categorization-thesis/source/15_chapter_7.md

 To test the assumption that news articles are a valid replacement for emails as stated in [chapter @sec:newscorpus], this chapter will evaluate the methods presented in the [chapters @sec:initial-labeling] [, @sec:auto-classification] [and @sec:new-classes] on the private email corpus of the author.
 However, due to privacy issues this corpus will not be released.

-The used inbox is sorted into 8 different folders through a mix of rule-based and manual sorting using macOS build-in ```Mail``` application.
-There also are 2 separate inboxes for work and study related mails which can be considered another 2 folders totaling 9 different folders.
+The used inbox is sorted into 8 different folders through a mix of rule-based and manual sorting using macOS' build-in ```Mail``` application.
+There also are 2 separate inboxes for work and study related mails which can be considered another 2 folders totaling 10 different folders.

 First the procedure of preprocessing the corpus is explained, then the methods will be evaluated on the preprocessed corpus.